DanielWinklehner/PyPATools/README.md

 TODO

 ### OpenCL on WSL
-Apparently, there is no support for this. i would be happy to learn differently.
+Apparently, there is no support for this.
+I would be happy to learn differently.
-Shoot me an message on github if you know more! -DW
+Shoot me a message on GitHub if you know more! -DW